 Unauthorized copying or other misappropriation of our proprietary technologies could enable third parties to benefit from our technologies without paying us for doing so, which could harm our business.
 Monitoring unauthorized use of our intellectual property is difficult and costly.
-Although we are not aware of any unauthorized use of our intellectual property may have occurred or may occur without our knowledge.
+Although we are not aware of any unauthorized use of our intellectual property in the past, it is possible that unauthorized use of our intellectual property may have occurred or may occur without our knowledge.
 We cannot assure you that the steps we have taken will prevent unauthorized use of our intellectual property.
 Our failure to effectively protect our intellectual property could reduce the value of our technology in licensing arrangements or in cross-licensing negotiations.